 Prior to relocating to Colorado with her family, Emily Simeone specialized in Family Law, was certified by the State of Florida as a County Court, and a Circuit Court mediator, and served as a Circuit Court Magistrate for 6 years.

-Prior to relocating to Colorado with her family, Heather Cramer focused on DUI appellate work.
-Susan, Emily and Heather discovered that their individual fields complemented each other in surprising, and what turned out to be inseparable, ways.
-All three attorneys have a goal of combining their individual passions into a cohesive law firm that balances their interests with their passions.
+Susan and Emily discovered that their individual fields complemented each other in surprising, and what turned out to be inseparable, ways.
+Both attorneys have a goal of combining their individual passions into a cohesive law firm that balances their interests with their passions.
 This realization made them eager to cultivate their own practice, one that would effectively intersect their expertise with their respective interests.
-They believe that what wins a case and what makes a business thrive is the passion that drives it.
+They believe that w what makes a business thrive is the passion that drives it.
 Choosing to specialize in a field means that you are completely devoted to it; that you will protect it as if it were your own.
 It is this philosophy that sets them apart.

 Get in touch

 We at OSCLM know that finding the right attorney to represent you is a choice not to be taken lightly.
 That’s why we offer free consultations to walk you through your needs, the scope of your goals, and your budget.